ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Proofs

 \textbf{Proof Outline.} Our goal in \ASAT\ is to ensure that $\FPR(\ghat_{t}, \widehat{\lambda}_t)$ remains below $\alpha$ at all times.
 Similar results were achieved for \FSAT, where thresholds were adapted for a \textit{fixed} scoring function \citep{vishwakarma2024taming}.
 Their results relied on constructing time-uniform FPR estimation bounds for all times $t$ and thresholds $\lambda \in \Lambda$.
 The OOD samples used to estimate the FPR are non-i.i.d., as the decision to receive a human label for $x_t$ depends on the previously learned $\ghat_{t-1}$ and $\widehat{\lambda}_{t-1}$, which themselves are functions of past data $\{x_1, \dots, x_{t-1}\}$.
 In \FSAT, this dependency is handled by applying the martingale version of the LIL bound \citep{khinchine1924LIL, balsubramani2015LIL}, which leads to a time-uniform confidence sequence.
 However, in \ASAT, the same LIL-based UCB does not directly apply, as the system periodically adapts new, \textit{time-varying}, scoring functions and uses them for predictions and sample collection.
-Despite this, we claim that our design still ensures comparable FPR control.
+Despite this, we claim that our design still ensures comparable FPR control under the above modifications.
 We first show that each $x_t$ identified as OOD is an unbiased estimator for the FPR.